TYPO3BestPractices/tea/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: If you want a new feature
-title: "Feature: Please add a speaking title"
-labels: 'feature'
+about: We would like to have something new.
+title: ''
+type: feature
 assignees: ''

 ---

-## Goal
+## Story

-What would you like to achieve with this feature?
-Maybe in form of a User Story.
+As …, I want …, because ….

-## Acceptance Criteria
+## Acceptance criteria

+- [ ] …
-- [ ]
+- [ ] …

-## Additional Information
+## Additional information

-Anything else that would be helpful to know to implement this feature.
+(additional information that might help understand and implement this feature)